How to Patent a Name: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 (c) the domain is being used in bad faith

 If the domain is unlawfully registered outside the United States, then you have to take it up with the Internet Corporation for Assigned Names and Numbers (ICANN).
 Nicole Kidman, Venus and Serena Williams, Julia Roberts, and Morgan Freeman are some of the celebrities who have filed suit against unlawful use of their names.

 Filing for a trademark is only the first step to getting your brand up and running.
 There are a few important things you need to do to make sure your trademark provides your brand name with the protection it requires.
 If you need any help with trademarks, post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.